triciasykes/lecture-notes/apartment-app/auth-auth-devise-jwt.md

 end
 ```

 ...and we're done!
-Phew!
 Run `rails s` to make sure you aren't getting errors.

-## Apartments
+## Cats

-Ok, we are configured.
-Let's think about what data we need in our app.
-Apartments will have a street, unit number, city, state, square footage, price, number of bedrooms, number of bathrooms, if pets are allowed, and of course, and image.
-But there is also a relationship between users and apartments, right?
-An apartment can only be created by a valid, logged in user and a user can create as many apartments as they want.
-So what would the Active Record associations be?
-User has_many Apartments, Apartments belongs_to User.
-Therefore we will need a foregn key of user_id to the belongs_to table.
+The first thing we need to do is establish the relationship between users and cats.
+A cat can only be created by a valid, logged in user and a user can create as many cats as they want.
+So what would the Active Record associations User has_many cats, cats belongs_to User.

-user.rb
+**user.rb**
-has_many :apartments
+has_many :cats

-apartment.rb
+**cat.rb**
 belongs_to :user

-- $ `rails g resource Apartment street:string unit:string city:string state:string square_footage:integer price:string bedrooms:integer bathrooms:float pets:string image:text user_id:integer`
+Therefore we will need a foreign key of user_id to the belongs_to table.
+We can actually do that in the migration creation by using similar syntax, but including a particular keyword: references.
+Also, because we already have data in our cats database, we'll need to drop and recreate it.

+- $ `rails db:drop`
+- $ `rails db:create`
+- $ `rails generate migration addUserReferenceToCats user:references`
-  -$ `rails db:migrate`
+- $ `rails db:migrate`

 ### Seeds

-User instance in the database, we need a unique username, password, and password confirmation.
+We are going to need to update our seeds because now every cat must be associated with a user.
+To add a User instance in the database, we need a unique username, password, and password confirmation.
 When this information is successfully submitted to the database, a new instance of User will be created.

-Seed data has to align with the relationship of our User and Apartment models.
-Before we have apartments, we must have users.
+Seed data has to align with the relationship of our User and Cat models.
+Before we have cats, we must have users.

 Devise provides us with some built-in validations.
 For example, every user in the database must have a unique email.
 To ensure our seeded user data is made correctly, we can use the .first_or_create Active Record method.
 Using the .where method, we first query for all emails that match a particular user in the database.
 The .where method will return an array of all matches.
 The .first_or_create method checks whether the first instance in the array is nil or not.
 If the value is nil, then no user exists.
 A nil value will trigger the .create method which requires password and password confirmation keys with matching password values.